 Computer Science Minor

 The minor in Computer Science provides students with a general proficiency in the field of Computer Science and prepares them to enter a field that requires a level of computer expertise.
+Students gain a foundation in the field that will enable them to explore in more detail how to use computers to solve real-world problems.
+Students will complete 5 courses: 3 required and 2 electives to earn a minor in Computer Science.

 The Department of Computer Science participates in two interdisciplinary minors: